LorenzoValente3/Deep-Learning-Models/README.md

 Additionally, a variational autoencoder capable of _classifying_ data in its latent dimension has been built.

 #### Model
-In contrast with the previous _Standard Autoencoder_, the final part of the *encoder* structure bottleneck has two Dense layers: `self.encoded_mean` and `self.encoded_var`, respectively.
+In contrast with the previous _Standard Autoencoder_, the final part of the *encoder* structure bottleneck has two Dense layers: `self.encoded_mean` and `self.encoded_var`, as implemented in the class VAE  respectively.
 In this case, we need a two-dimensional mean and variance as well.
 These two layers are used for the *sampling trick implementation*, which help us to impose multi-gaussian distribution on the latent space.
 A `Lambda Layer` is created.
-It takes both of the previous two dense layers and measures them to the latent space dimension, via the `self.sampling` implemented function (_Reparametrization trick_).
+It takes both of the previous two dense layers and measures them to the latent space dimension, via the `self.sampling` implemented function ([_Reparametrization trick_](https://en.wikipedia.org/wiki/Variational_autoencoder#Reparameterization_trick)).
 The sampling creates a structure that is a mixture of multiple Gaussian distributions.
-The remaining part of the encoder architecture is built in perfect analogy with the previous standard autoencoder as well as the _decoder_ architecture.
+The remaining part of the encoder architecture is built in perfect analogy with the previous standard autoencoder as well as the _decoder_ architecture and the _classifier_.

 #### Results
 In analogy with the previous implementation, plotted below are the distribution of labelled data in its two-latent dimension space, as well as model score losses.